manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 4. From compiler and JVM environment settings such as Java source version, JPMS mode, operating system, etc.

-Symbol scoping rules model a hierarchy of maps, where symbols are accessed in leaf-first order where the leaf definitions are controlled by the `#define` and `#undef` directives in the compiling source file.
+Symbol scoping rules model a hierarchy of maps, where symbols are accessed in leaf-first order where the leaf symbols are controlled by the `#define` and `#undef` directives in the compiling source file.
 Parent symbols correspond with 2 - 4 above.

 Note the effects of `#define` and `#undef` are limited to the file scope.
-This means `#define` definitions are not available to other files.
-Similarly, parent definitions masked with `#undef` are unaffected in other files.
+This means `#define` symbols are not available to other files.
+Similarly, parent symbols masked with `#undef` are unaffected in other files.

 ### `build.properties` files